 You'll complete two assignments while on your year abroad.
 These are assessed on a pass/fail basis and do not contribute to your final degree grade.

 You'll study one core language module in your final year.
 You'll hone your plurilingual communicative proficiency in Spanish, through in-depth research and analysis of key aspects of Spanish-speaking cultures and societies.

-You will also study five option modules, including at least one option in Languages and two in History.
-You can choose to study two elective modules from another department.
-Examples may include:
+You will also take take one History Special Subject option (taken in two parts, one per semester) and at least one option in Languages.
+You can also choose to do a History Dissertation or a comparative history option.
+Alternatively, you can choose to study two elective modules from another department.
+Examples of option modules may include:

 The options available to you will be confirmed later in the year.
 For further information please get in touch.

 Our modules may change to reflect the latest academic thinking and expertise of our staff.

 Every course at York has been designed to provide clear and ambitious learning outcomes.
 These learning outcomes give you an understanding of what you will be able to do at the end of the course.
 We develop each course by designing modules that grow your abilities towards the learning outcomes and help you to explain what you can offer to employers.
 Find out more about our approach to teaching and learning.

 At York, we are unique in teaching all of our core language modules in their language of study.
 Our students develop fluency and confidence quickly, benefiting wholly from this approach.